Child Friendly Cities Initiative: FAQs

 How is the CFCI being implemented in the United States?

 On August 12, 2020, International Youth Day — an annual observance to celebrate young people's voices, actions and meaningful, equitable engagement — UNICEF USA announced the launch of the Child Friendly Cities Initiative in the United States.
-UNICEF USA is partnering with Alton, IL; Boulder, CO; Decatur, GA; Houston, TX; Minneapolis, MN, and Prince George's County, MD as the first cohort of cities and county in the United States to implement an ambitious multi-year process toward recognition as a UNICEF Child Friend City or County.
+As part of the "Communities for Every Child" effort, municipal governments collaborate across sectors and with children, youth and families to create safeer, more equitable, and child-responsive communities, ensuring children's voices are central to local governance decisions.
+UNICEF USA is currently partnering with Alton, IL; Boulder, CO; Decatur, GA; Houston, TX; Minneapolis, MN, and Prince George's County, MD as the first cohort of cities and county in the United States to implement an ambitious multi-year process toward recognition as a UNICEF Child Friend City or County.
 The City of Houston became the first officially recognized UNICEF Child Friendly City in the United States on Aug.
-12, 2023.
+12, 2023, followed by the City of Minneapolis on Feb 14, 2024.

-While CFCI is new to the United States as a formal model supported by UNICEF, UNICEF USA builds upon over 20 years of global CFCI experience.
-Established by UNICEF in 1996, CFCI has been adopted in more than 3,000 municipalities across 57 countries, impacting an estimated 30 million children and young people.
+While CFCI is relatively new to the United States as a formal model supported by UNICEF, UNICEF USA builds upon over 20 years of global CFCI experience.
+Established by UNICEF in 1996, CFCI has been adopted in more than 3,500 municipalities across 40 countries, impacting an estimated 30 million children and young people.

 Learn more on UNICEF USA's Child Friendly Cities Initiative web page.